upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 Using project "project-99-react-app" on server "https://c109-e.us-east.containers.cloud.ibm.com:31982".
 ```

 > 🛑 &nbsp;&nbsp; If you see `Using project "default"` it means your project creation did not work.
 Make sure you are logged in and have permissions.
+You may need to contact your instructor.

 ### Create the Tekton Pipeline